arviz-devs/arviz/.github/ISSUE_TEMPLATE/usage-question----insert-question-here--.md

 Let us know what you're trying to do and we can point you in the right direction

 ## Code Example or link
-Please insert an example of demonstrating what you're trying to do.
+Please insert an example demonstrating what you're trying to do.
 Ideally it would be a link to a notebook or code repository that can be run on another user's computer

 ## Relevant documentation or public examples
-Please insert any documentation or public examples which may be similar to your question
+Please insert any documentation or public examples which may be relevant to your question